Multi-Agency Child Exploitation (MACE) and Contextual Safeguarding Level 1

 What happens in the Exploitation Risk Assessment meeting in MAST?

 Once completed, the Exploitation Risk Assessment is then sent back to the MAST for a multi-agency view of the risk level and scrutiny regarding the risk management around this child and the contextual safeguarding concerns.
-It allows partners to offer challenge regarding the risk level and risk management plans for the young person.
-This case discussion takes place across partners in the MAST team alongside the allocated worker and any other local professionals required.
-The meeting will result in an agreement as to the risk level which can be one of four outcomes:
+The meeting will agree a level of risk:

 The risk assessment and risk management plan will form part of the plan for that child or young person (e.g. Child Protection Plan, Child in Need Plan, Looked After Child Plan or Early Help).
 It seeks to understand and manage the contextual safeguarding concerns in conjunction with the individual plan for that child.
 The risk level will be shared across Children and Families, NYP and HDFT).